HIV

 sample excerpt…

-A new work in which I rhythmically and visually remix an 2005 dance-performance video collaboration (with Matthew DeGumbia) exploring HIV serodiversity, together with time-lapse fluorescence microscopy (showing MDMs sequentially engulfing HIV-1-infected Jurkat T cells in Baxter et al., 2014 https://doi.org/10.1016/j.chom.2014.1…).
+- time-lapse fluorescence microscopy (showing MDMs sequentially engulfing HIV-1-infected Jurkat T cells in Baxter et al., 2014 https://doi.org/10.1016/j.chom.2014.1…).

-Sound design and video are rhythmically reprocessed to link kinesthetic touch (human gesture, feather, skin) with microscopic touch (cellular engulfment, immunological recognition).
-The piece operates across macro and micro scales of intimacy and defense, inviting reflection on the porous, oscillating boundaries between self and other, health and illness, visibility and invisibility.
-Drawing on somesthetics, seropolitics, and microscopy, this remix bridges affective movement languages with cellular choreography, forming an audiovisual meditation on vulnerability, memory, and intercellular entanglements.
+The piece I created entangles macro and micro scales of intimacy and defense, reflecting on the porous, oscillating boundaries between self and other, health and illness, visibility and invisibility.
+Drawing on somesthetics and microscopy, lived experience and health data, this remix bridges affective movement languages with cellular choreography, forming an audiovisual meditation on vulnerability, memory, and intercellular dynamics.